-How Houston Moved 25,000 People From the Streets Into Homes of Their Own
+How Houston moved 25,000 people from the streets into homes of their own

 But mostly I wondered what individuals would extract from Houston’s example.
 Homelessness is a calamity millions reckon with each day — a calamity provoking a mix of rage, fear and powerlessness in the housed and unhoused alike.
 For me, the big reveal after a year was not that Houston had solved the problem.
 It hasn’t.
 There is no one-time fix to homelessness.

-Two Months to Come Up With $886 for Rent
+Two months to come up with $886 monthly for rent

 The other day, I talked to Harris on the phone.
 After several months, she had finally come up with the $12 to replace her Texas identification card that had been stolen while she was living on the streets, as well as a Social Security card.
 With her new IDs, she could apply for jobs.

 A job listed at a Whataburger paid $9.53 an hour.
 But after dropping off Blesit with her sister and traveling across town, she was told by the restaurant manager that the position had been filled.
 A human resources firm was offering to help her with child care, but Harris had not gotten around to arranging it, she told me, because it required she register online and only recently had she gotten access to a computer.

 Blesit’s father had found work at a Family Dollar across town, and, when he could, he took the bus to lend Harris a hand.
 Harris is now waiting to hear back about a job as a janitor.

 She cannot sleep some nights out of fear of losing the apartment.